 Alternatives for plain water are trending—but that doesn’t mean you should jump on the bandwagon for every new water craze.
 There’s everything from mineral water to alkaline water.
 Coconut water is another common and popular water variety, but is coconut water good for you?
 Here’s what science says so far about the benefits of coconut water.

 What is coconut water?

 Coconut water is the clear liquid found in green coconut fruit centers, according to Caroline Apovian, MD, director of the Nutrition and Weight Management Center at the Boston Medical Center and professor at the Boston University School of Medicine.
 As the coconut ages and turns brown, the water solidifies turning into coconut meat.
-This coconut meat could become coconut milk, NPR reports.
 No matter your water of choice, you can still use these 13 genius tricks to guarantee you’ll drink enough water.

 Is coconut water good for you?